microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/plannerbaseapprovalattachment.md

 ---
 title: "plannerBaseApprovalAttachment resource type"
-description: "The **plannerBaseApprovalAttachment** resource represents the base approval attachment that will be added to a [plannerTask](plannertask.md), which contains the common properties that are required for an approval.
+description: "The **plannerBaseApprovalAttachment** resource represents the base approval attachment that is added to a [plannerTask](plannertask.md), which contains the common properties that are required for an approval.
 While the derived types, such as [plannerBasicApprovalAttachment](plannerbasicapprovalattachment.md), have details corresponding to the type of approval."
 author: "ShravanthiReddy"
 ms.localizationpriority: medium